Get to know The Refinery

 Time & Location

 Our Meetings are Sunday’s at 9:30am.
-222 Turpin Rd, Labrador QLD 4215 Gold Coast Qld Australia
+23 T.E.
+Peters Drive, Broadbeach QLD 4218 Gold Coast Qld Australia

 The Bible also informs us that time is a dimension that God created, into which man was subjected.
 It even tells us that one day time will no longer exist.
 That will be called “eternity.”
 God Himself dwells outside of the dimension He created (2 Timothy 1:9, Titus 1:2).
 He dwells in eternity and is not subject to time.
 God spoke history before it came into being.
 He can move through time as a man flips through a history book.
 Because we live in the dimension of time, logic and reason demand that everything must have a beginning and an end.
 We can understand the concept of God’s eternal nature the same way we understand the concept of space having no beginning and end – by faith.
 We simply have to believe they are so, even though such thoughts put a strain on our distinctly insufficient cerebrum.